Sarkozy, Merkel propose 'true eurozone government'

 Speaking after talks in Paris, Europe's power couple said they would propose an EU-wide tax on financial transactions and seek to create a eurozone governing body headed by European Union president Herman van Rompuy.

-"We're heading towards a strengthened economic integration of the eurozone," Sarkozy said after just over two hours of talks with Merkel.
+"We're heading towards a strengthened economic integration of the eurozone," Sarkozy declared, after just over two hours of talks with Merkel.

-But the pair disappointed many by not backing the idea of issuing "eurobonds" to pool the debts of the 17 eurozone members and by insisting the bloc's existing 440-billion-euro ($634 billion) bail-out fund is "sufficient".
+But the pair disappointed many by not backing the idea of issuing "eurobonds" to pool the debts of the 17 eurozone members and by insisting that the bloc's existing 440-billion-euro bail-out fund is "sufficient".

 Sarkozy told reporters at the Elysee Palace that all eurozone members should adopt laws by the middle of next year committing their governments to balanced budgets, on the model of Germany's widely admired constitution.

-The summit had been keenly awaited by Europe's jittery financial markets, which dipped sharply during the day on reports that it would not produce much of substance.
+The summit had been keenly awaited by Europe's jittery financial markets, which dipped sharply during the day on reports that it would not produce much of substance and it was not immediately clear how traders would react.

 "The Franco-German meeting has not produced anything new or useful," said Sony Kapoor of the economic policy think tank Re-Define.
 "If this is all they had to say, what was the point of having this meeting?